ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 #### From _Williamstown Chronicle (Vic. : 1856 - 1954)_

 #### 1876-06-24 &middot; Williamstown, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

-bottom.
-Do not choose your friend by his
 lookshaudsome shoes often pinch the
 feet.
 Put no dependence upon the label
 of a bag, and count money after your own